 What Is Medicare

-What is Medicare Part A and Part B?
 Medicare Part A and B are provided by the government.
 Your Part A is paid for through 40 quarters of Medicare taxes while working and Part B is paid monthly once you enroll in Medicare.
-For most people, as of 2016, the Part B premium is $121.80, however, it is based on your income.
-Medicare Part A and B by themselves leave you with many gaps in coverage, so using them alone to insure isn’t a great idea.
+For most people, as of 2019, the Part B premium is $135.50, however, it is based on your income.
+Medicare Part A and B by themselves leave you with many gaps in coverage, so using them alone isn’t a great idea.

 So, what is Medigap?
 A Medigap plan fills the gaps in Part A and B. For most people, the best Medigap plan (Plan F) runs between $100 to $150 at age 65, depending on where in the country you live.
 Plan F fills all of the gaps in coverage (Prescriptions aside, that’s Part D, below), however, around here, we are big fans of Plan G, the second best plan.
 More on that later.